A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Shifted Laplacian multigrid for the elastic Helmholtz equation

-that is coming from the top block in \eqref{eq:elasticHelmReformulatedSystem}.
-This will result in a domain-decomposition type of solver, where the acoustic part is solved using standard shifted Laplacian, and the elastic part with elastic shifted Laplacian.
-The acoustic solver is obviously cheaper than the elastic version.
+This results in a solver that reminds DD, in the sense that each domain is solved separately: the acoustic part is solved using standard shifted Laplacian, and the elastic part with elastic shifted Laplacian.
+The acoustic solver is obviously cheaper.
 Such scenarios of mixed elastic and acoustic media are common in marine full waveform inversion, where the sea is and acoustic medium and the rock under it is an elastic medium.

-\paragraph{A remark on implementation:} The cell-wise relaxation involves sweeping through all cells, and inverting an essentially dense $7\times7$ matrix for each one.
-That may be a costly operation.
-Instead, in our implementation we extract these local matrices and invert them at the setup phase.
-In the solve phase which includes quite a few applications of the cell-wise relaxation, we only multiply the values of the inverted matrices instead of extracting and inverting the local matrices on-the-fly.
-This results in a storage of $49\times n_{cells}$ variables in 3D (note that the number of cells in approximately one fourth of the matrix variables).
-To handle the storage issue, we convert and save the inverted matrices in a low 16-bit half precision.
+\paragraph{A remark on implementation and computational costs:} The cell-wise relaxation involves sweeping through all cells, and inverting a $7\times7$ matrix for each one.
+This may be a costly operation.
+Instead, in our implementation we extract these local matrices and invert them in the setup phase.
+Then, in the solve phase, which includes quite a few applications of the cell-wise relaxation, we only multiply the values of the inverted matrices (49 values per cell for 3D) instead of extracting and inverting the local matrices on-the-fly.
+In terms of storage (in 3D), this results in $49\times n_{cells}$ variables for every operator in the hierarchy.
+Note that the number of cells is approximately one fourth of the matrix variables for $\bfu_1,\bfu_2,\bfu_3,\bfp$.
+To reduce the storage costs, we convert and save the inverted matrices in a low 16-bit half precision.
 This results in quite fast application of the cell-wise relaxation in the price of a moderate storage requirement.
-Other ingredients like the coarsest grid factorization, and the vectors needed for the Krylov method are much more memory consuming in our experience.
+Other ingredients like the coarsest grid factorization, and the vectors needed for the Krylov method are more memory consuming in our experience.